 Your kids will probably forget the lesson you did on the five steps of prayer (or whatever), but they will never forget seeing you pour out your heart to God.

-They will remember when you prayed for them at night, when you dropped everything to pray for a sick friend, when you stopped in the chaos and asked God for His grace in that very moment, when you prayed for the Holy Spirit to work in their lives during moments of discipline.
+They will remember when you prayed for them at night or when you dropped everything to pray for a sick friend.
+It will stand out to them that you stopped in the chaos and asked God for His grace in that very moment, or that you prayed for the Holy Spirit to work in their lives during moments of discipline.

 Rejoice always, pray without